OpenTelemetry integration is optional and intended for advanced users with existing observability infrastructure. Most users won’t need this feature.

 Verify endpoint is accessible:

-Check if insecure mode is needed:
+- Check if insecure mode is needed by opting out of TLS

 - Verify authentication headers: Double-check your API keys and authentication headers are correct